s3gm3nt4ti0nf4ult/minor_projects/README.md

-Assembly branch contains my introduction to assembly with Gynvael's tutor and his awsome tool 'asmloader'.
+Assembly branch contains myself introduction to assembly with Gynvael's tutor and his awsome tool 'asmloader'.
 I will also publish here some notes for assembly and RE usage.

 Link for tutorials (polish speakers only): https://www.youtube.com/playlist?list=PL7CA8FE35B665D4DD